Facial-Expression-Aware Prompting for Empathetic LLM Tutoring: Methods

 \subsection{Facial Expression Video Source}

-High-quality datasets capturing real user facial expressions during LLM interactions are scarce and expensive to collect.
-We therefore simulate realistic interaction videos by drawing from the \textbf{HDFE-DevSplit-Unlabeled} dataset, a development split of the Highly Diverse Facial Expressions (HDFE) dataset collected by the authors.
-It consists of 465 consented participants (320 used in this study), each providing multiple videos imitating a diverse set of facial expressions.
+While there are many publicly available facial expression video datasets, they generally fall short of meeting the specific requirements of our simulated interaction setup.
+In-the-wild datasets \cite{zafeiriou2017aff,kollias2018aff} include videos of spontaneous facial behaviors but typically offer only a small number of short segments per participant, making them unsuitable for simulating multi-turn conversations that require consistent facial identity across turns.
+Conversely, most controlled in-lab datasets \cite{koelstra2011deap,zhang2014bp4d,girard2017sayette} provide a limited number of participants, restricting their generalizability to real-world user variability.

+Fortunately, the Highly Diverse Facial Expressions (HDFE) Dataset, currently under development by the authors' team, fulfills these requirements and addresses both of these limitations by offering a large number of participants and a wide range of expressions per participant.
+This dataset was collected by instructing participants to record themselves imitating a pre-compiled set of 275 distinct facial expressions.
 The data collection was reviewed and determined exempt by the Institutional Review Board of University of California San Diego.
-From each participant, 20--25 representative videos are selected, enabling identity-consistent facial behavior across multiple conversational turns.
+We created a development split consisting of 320 participants who have provided explicit consent for their videos to be used for research and publication.
+From each participant, 20 to 25 representative videos showing facial expressions consistent with a student's role in the tutoring scenario are selected, enabling identity-consistent and learning-appropriate facial behavior across multiple conversational turns.
+This subset constitutes the HDFE-DevSplit-Unlabeled dataset used in this study.
 Although the expressions are posed rather than spontaneous, this is not a critical limitation for our goal.
 The objective of simulation is not to perfectly reproduce natural interaction dynamics, but to expose the tutor to diverse, plausible facial configurations that condition empathetic language generation.
+Importantly, we do not require this dataset to include manual expression labels, since in real-world applications the system operates without ground-truth annotations, relying instead on outputs from the automated AU estimation model.